 Several years later, I was hit by a car in a crosswalk in downtown Denver.
 Once again, neuromuscular massage therapy, combined with acupuncture, chiropractic care, exercise and healthy living, set me back on the road to health.
 My interest in holistic healthcare was renewed.

 My philosophy and specialties

 After being helped so much myself, I felt called to share the gift of health with other people, so I went back to school to learn as much as I could about bodywork.
 I graduated from the Colorado School of Healing Arts in 2003.
 I received my neuromuscular (NMT) certification a few years later and my training in Cranial Sacral work shortly after that.
-I have 10 years of professional bodywork experience.
+Recently I have taken courses in John F. Barnes Myofascial Release.
+I’ve had the honor of learning from John Barnes himself.
+In early 2018, I received a full CDT certification as a lymphedema therapist from the Norton School of Lymphatic Therapy.
+I have 15 years of professional bodywork experience.
 Because I know what it’s like to live with discomfort and pain, I truly empathize with my clients.

 Over the years, I’ve developed a highly-intuitive style of massage therapy.
 When I say I listen to my clients first and treat them second, I refer to listening on a variety of levels: verbal, physical and energetic.
 Even if you don’t like “all that weird energy stuff,” I will work with you in the manner most comfortable for you.
 You live in your body and know it best.
 I’m simply here to help you pay attention to your own inner physician and discover the right treatment to help your body heal itself.